tleisio/booknotes/The design pathway for regenerating earth.md

 Functional landscapes are the "units" of autonomy that enable emergent regenerative capabilities at the regional scale.
 My own interpretation for the definition of a **functional landscape**: the initial combination of physical factors (topography, hydrology, climate, etc.) that create the conditions to begin any amount of ecosystem succession.
 It may follow that the configuration of land, water, and energy creates an initial "day zero" capacity (or outputs) of regenerative systems.
 These systems then mature over time as the cycle of life and death itself increases that capacity dependent upon those initial conditions and further patterns of emergence.

-Thus, when we look at challenges that face us, we should map these challenges back to this fundamental unit of the functional landscape.
+Thus, when we look at challenges that face us, we should map these challenges back to the functional landscape.

 > "There is no such thing as water issues unrelated to biodiversity or prioritizing climate change over election reform."